mokdevel/DarcMods/DarcMissions/README.md

 ..empty..

+## 20250630
+Minor update to properly find enemies when using RHS.
+Update *should not* affect existing installs.
+If you're using RHS, delete your dc_enemyList.json and a new one will be created.

+Main features:
+* Support for RHS enemies
+  * RHS_USAF and RHS_AFRF supported
+  * RHS_ION is not supported

 ## 20250627
 Some changes in the jsons.
 The safest way is to backup your current ones if you have made a lot changes.
 If not, just delete the old confs.